The Osher Lifelong Learning Institute at UConn Waterbury

 Where are OLLI courses held?

 Courses and events are primarily held at the UConn campus at 99 East Main Street in downtown Waterbury, with a few off-site course locations each session.
 The campus is a state-of-the-art facility with an attached secure parking garage with proximity to arts and entertainment organizations, retail establishments, and restaurants.
-Most courses meet on Fridays.
-We have expanded a few of the course offerings to other days of the week and to other downtown locations.
+Our in-person courses meet on Fridays.
+We also offer online courses Monday – Thursday.

 How do I get involved?

 There are many opportunities to get involved in the UConn OLLI; active member involvement in OLLIs across the nation has proven to be one of the most significant aspects of OLLI success.
-The following standing committees may be seeking members: Curriculum, Communications, OLLI VIPs, Membership, Travel, Editorial and Clubs & Activities committees.
+The following standing committees may be seeking members: Curriculum, Marketing and Community Outreach, Tech, Membership, Travel, Editorial, and Special Interest Groups.
 You can get involved in these committees by providing your name and contact information to firstname.lastname@example.org.